 - They breached this duty – If your doctor misdiagnoses your cancer, they’ve clearly breached their duty of care.
 If any other doctor in a similar position would have caught your disease, then your doctor should have done so as well.

 - You were injured – It isn’t enough to show that you have cancer.
 You have to show that the doctor’s misdiagnosis actually caused your disease to get worse.
 For example, if your personal injury attorney in Houston can prove that you would have lived if your cancer had been diagnosed earlier, you will have proven your injuries..

 - Your injuries were caused by the doctor’s negligence – You have to prove that your injuries were caused by the doctor’s breach.
 It isn’t enough that you got sick and may possibly die.
 You have to show that, had the doctor done the right thing, you would have survived.

 Your Houston personal injury attorney will work hard to prove these things..
 If they’re able to do that, you should win your lawsuit.
 This means you’ll be entitled to damages.

 If you do win your lawsuit against your doctor, you’ll be entitled to damages.
 Some of these damages include the following:

 - Pain and suffering

 If your doctor misdiagnoses your cancer, your personal injury lawyer in Houston will fight to get you the money you deserve.
-You need to call today and schedule your initial consultation with an experienced personal injury attorney in Houston.
+You need to call today and schedule your initial consultation with a personal injury law firm in Houston.

 Your attorney at McDonald Worley will sit down with you and review your case.
 They’ll let you know how much your case may be worth.
-They’ll also give you an idea of what kind of damages you can demand.
-The consultation is absolutely free and you pay nothing until you settle your case.
+They’ll also give you an idea of what kind of damages you can demand..
+The consultation is absolutely free and you pay nothing unless you settle your case.